robertschnitman/diagnoser/README.md

 The function **fitres()** will look similar to those who have used `augment()` from `broom`.

-It creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on the actual dependent variable's values. when the *data* input is specified, the function produces a dataframe that *merges* the fitted values and residual variables as columns to said specified dataset.
+It creates a matrix of the fitted values, residuals, and residuals as a proportion (percent) based on the actual dependent variable's values.
+When the *data* input is specified, the function produces a dataframe that *merges* the fitted values and residual variables as columns to said specified dataset.

 ``` r
 model.lm <- lm(data = mtcars, formula = mpg ~ wt + gear)